-Thailand is one of the friendliest countries to visit hence why it is known as the land of similes.
-Like all countries around world it has its only little quirks and interesting customs.
+Thailand is one of the friendliest countries to visit hence why it is known as the land of smiles.
+Like all countries around the world, it has its only little quirks and interesting customs.

 - Tips For Visiting Bangkok Thailand

 - Avoid Using Taxi’s All The Time

 - Be Careful If You Want To Drive

 - After Midnight You Can’t Buy Booze From Shops